apify/apify-docs/sources/platform/actors/development/actor_definition/actor_json.md

 The main actor config should live in the `.actor/actor.json` file in the actor's root directory.
 This file associates your local development project with an actor on the Apify platform.
 It contains information such as actor name, version, build tag, and environment variables.
 Make sure you commit this file to the Git repository.

-For example, the `.actor/actor.json` file can look this:
+For example, the `.actor/actor.json` file can look like this:

 ```json
 {